angular-schule/website-articles/blog/2021-12-rxjs-turn-signal/README.md

 Calling `interval(500)` will create an endless stream of emissions.
 However, the first element will be emitted after 500 ms.
 However, we want the signal to start immediately upon subscription.
-This is why we choose `timer()` here: `timer(0, 1000)` creates an interval as well, but the first emission will come up 0 ms after subscription.
+This is why we choose `timer(0, 500)` here: It creates an interval as well, but the first emission will come up 0 ms after subscription.

 Both `timer()` and `interval()` emit a sequence of numbers starting at `0`.
 You can interpret those as the index of the emitted element.
 What we actually want, though, is a sequence of `true` and `false`.